Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Introduction

-In general, the solution in \eqref{eq:minnorm} may not be unique, but under some ``mild'' uniform convexity for some $q \in [2,\infty)$, uniqueness is also guaranteed.
-From a computational perspective, depending on the case, it may be computed efficiently, or it may be an implicit bias of a first-order method for a convex optimization problem.
+where $\vec f:= (f(x_1),\ldots,f(x_n))$, $\vec y = (y_1,\ldots,y_n)$, and $\vec x:=(x_1,\ldots,x_n)$.
+In words, among all functions in $\cB(\cX)$ that interpolate the observations $\vec y$ at the data points $\vec x$, we choose one with the smallest norm.
+In general, the solution in \eqref{eq:minnorm} may not be unique, but a mild uniform convexity of the norm guarantees uniqueness.
+From a computational perspective, depending on the setting, the solution may be computed efficiently or may arise as the implicit bias of a first-order method for a convex optimization problem.

+Note that the MNI differs from a standard constrained ERM, which searches only over the function class $\cF$; for example, the constrained least-squares estimator is

 \textbf{In this work}, we study the statistical performance of the MNI in the well-specified regression model